Differential Temporal Difference Learning: Differential LSTD-Learning

 \section{Differential LSTD-Learning}

-In this section we develop the new {\em differential LSTD} (or $\grad$LSTD, or `grad-LSTD') learning algorithms for approximating the value functions $h_\beta$ and $h$, cf.~(\ref{e:DCOE_disc}) and~(\ref{e:fish-sum}), associated with a cost function $c$ and a Markov chain $\bfmX$ evolving according to the model \eqref{e:SP_disc}, subject to assumptions~A1 and A2.
+In this section we develop the new {\em differential LSTD} (or $\grad$-LSTD, or `grad-LSTD') learning algorithms for approximating the value functions $h_\beta$ and $h$, cf.~(\ref{e:DCOE_disc}),~(\ref{e:fish-sum}).
 The algorithms are presented first, with supporting theory in \Section{s:derLSTD}.
 We concentrate mainly on the family of discounted-cost value functions $h_\beta$, $0<\beta<1$.
 The extension to the case of the relative value function $h$ is briefly discussed in Section~\ref{s:extend}.